X-Immersion/Geppetto_Unreal_documentation/docs/Setup.md

 > 🧠 If you see “Could not be compiled.
 Try rebuilding from source manually”, make sure your Visual Studio and SDKs are correctly installed.

-6. Once the project is open, Navigate to `Edit > Plugins` in the Unreal Editor.
+6. Once the project is open, go to *Edit > Plugins* in the Unreal Editor.
 7. Search for “Geppetto” and ensure the plugin is enabled.

 ![Expected result when looking for Geppetto in the Plugin window](./images/Installation___Source_code_image_4.png)